'All for show': Hannah Clarke's heartbroken mum gives chilling insights into NZ-born killer

 The heartbroken mother of Hannah Clarke has given shocking insights into her murderous son-in-law, telling an inquest he was "all for show", had no empathy and would use his children as punishment.

 Two years after her beloved daughter and grandchildren were murdered by her then son-in-law Rowan Baxter, Sue Clarke revealed her disturbing interactions with the man while he was married to Hannah.
-Baxter originally from Tauranga and played for the Vodafone Warriors.
+Baxter was originally from Tauranga and played for the New Zealand Warriors.

 Baxter murdered Hannah and their children Aaliyah, 6, Laianah, 4, and Trey, 3, as the family drove to school on February 19, 2020.